dznl/fontdozenalizer/README.md

 ------------

 Make sure you have [Python 3](https://www.python.org/downloads/) installed on your computer.
-Then clone or download the repository and then install the dependencies by running the following command on a commandline.
+Then clone or download the repository and then install the dependencies by running the following command on a commandline from the root of the repository directory that you have cloned or downloaded.

 ```bash
 python3 -m pip install -r requirements.txt